Proposed relocation of the North Melbourne Football Club

-The proposed relocation of the North Melbourne Football Club has been an ongoing issue for both the club and the Australian Football League (AFL) since the 1980s.
-The North Melbourne Football Club has been involved in several proposals, especially during times of financial and on-field difficulty to relocate to secure its future.
-Relocation of Melbourne-based clubs has been an agenda for the AFL since the presidency of Allen Aylett in the early 1980s.
-Due to the national expansion of the Victorian league (VFL) to become the AFL it had a legacy of 10 of its 16 AFL clubs during the 1990s based in Victoria, which was seen as unsustainable over the longer term.
+Relocating the North Melbourne Football Club has been a priority for the Australian Football League (AFL) since the 1980s especially during times of financial and on-field difficulty, to secure the club's future.

+The league has had an agenda to relocate its Melbourne-based clubs since the presidency of Allen Aylett in the early 1980s as part of its the expansion from a Victorian league to a national league.
+The push to merge or relocate Victorian clubs continued strongly under Ross Oakley from 1986.
+Since rebranding to the AFL, a legacy of 10 of its 16 AFL clubs based in Victoria was seen by the league as unsustainable over the longer term.
 The AFL has consistently pushed for its Melbourne based clubs to relocate interstate, offering significant incentives.
-North Melbourne has been a regular target of the league due to financial and on-field pressures throughout the latter 20th and 21st century, and as such has been involved in interstate relocation or merger proposals similar to that of the Sydney Swans in 1982 or the merger of the Brisbane Lions in 1996.
+North Melbourne has been a regular target of these offers due to financial and on-field pressures throughout the latter 20th and 21st century, and as such has been involved in interstate relocation or merger proposals similar to that of the Sydney Swans in 1982 or the Brisbane Lions in 1996.

 For several proposals, most notably an AFL-supported relocation to the Gold Coast, Queensland in 2007, the issue has been put to a club member vote.
-Since the Kangaroos rejected the Gold Coast resulting in the admission of the Gold Coast Suns there has been a push from the AFL for the Kangaroos to relocate to Tasmania in preference to awarding the Tasmanian AFL bid a license.
-However the club has rallied and strongly resisted all proposed relocation attempts.
+Following the Kangaroos' rejection of the Gold Coast relocation offer – resulting in the admission of the Gold Coast Suns to the competition in 2011 – there was a push from the AFL for the Kangaroos to relocate to Tasmania in preference to awarding a license to a Tasmanian team, which ended when Tasmania received the 19th AFL license in 2023.

+The club has rallied and strongly resisted all proposed relocation attempts.